itsakashp/Akash-s-Space-Invader/README.md

 # Akash-s-Space-Invader
-It's Just a simple game created with a simple User Interface Using PYGAME Module.
+It's Just a simple game created using Python with a simple User Interface with the help ofPYGAME Module.
 Moreover, It's my First Game With a Graphical User Interface.